WePesa/solidity-abi/README.md

   basic type ABI
 }
 basic type ABI = {
-  // If this is a public variables
+  // If this is a public variable
   "public" : true,
   // intN
   "type" : "Int",